 Can I have access to the information you hold about me?

 Yes.
-You can make a written request to access all the personal information we hold about you (for which we may charge a small fee).
+You can make a written request to access all the personal information we hold about you.

 Who do I contact about the information you hold on me?